-Our “Never“ or “Almost Never” List.
-Some items are on this list because they are well documented to be high in Lead, others because they are naturally high in calcium and lead bio-mimics calcium and is readily taken up and concentrated via the same natural mechanisms in the plants listed here, and some are on this list because — for other reasons (not necessarily Lead) — we have found them to be unhealthy and not optimal for our family:
+This is our “Never“ or “Almost Never“ list.
+Some items are on this list because they are well-documented to be high in Lead, others are because they are naturally high in calcium and Lead bio-mimics calcium, readily absorbed and concentrated via the same natural mechanisms in the plants listed here.
+Some are on this list because — for other reasons (not necessarily Lead) — we have found them to be unhealthy and not optimal for our family:

 - Spinach: I will rarely have spinach when going out to a restaurant, but never feed it to my children.
 Spinach is high in calcium and if it is grown in soil where there is any trace of Lead it may take up unsafe levels of Lead because Lead bio-mimics calcium in biological structures.

-- Himalayan Pink Salt: this has been shown to have high levels of lead by independent 3rd party testing.
+- Himalayan Pink Salt: This has been shown to have high levels of Lead by independent third party testing.
 To read more about the concerns for various types of salt, click here.

 - Bone Broth (not hard to avoid because we keep a vegetarian home).
 To read more about the concern for Lead in bone broth, click here.

 - Chocolate: If you have seen my film you know that chocolate is one of the most Lead-contaminated foods available.
-Because it is difficult to find lead-free sources of chocolate; we try to buy single ingredient, USA processed cocoa paste, cocoa nibs or cocoa powder and we make our own chocolate treats.
+Because it is difficult to find Lead-free sources of chocolate, we try to buy single ingredient, USA-processed cocoa paste, cocoa nibs, or cocoa powder and make our own chocolate treats.

-- Bread and flour products: We limit flour products (not just wheat flour, but all flour) because our kiddos’ digestion is messed up from being Lead poisoned and too much bread has sent Avi to the hospital many times in the past!
-I have speculated that when he eats flour products his body does not know how to respond to this “pre-processed” food and his gut just seems to shut down and not bother trying to digest anything.
-As Avi does love bread products (and he is now almost 16 years old and is doing a good job at self-regulating what he eats) we have a strict rule that a serving of bread must be sandwiched between two servings of either fresh raw fruit or fresh raw veggies.
-For example if he has an apple, and then has a bagel and then that is then followed by a couple of carrots, he does not tend to have the G.I. issues otherwise associated with flour consumption.
+- Bread and flour products: We limit flour products (not just wheat flour, but all flour) because our kiddos’ digestion is messed up from being Lead-poisoned and too much bread has sent Avi to the hospital many times in the past!
+I have speculated that when he eats flour products, his body does not know how to respond to this “pre-processed” food and his gut just seems to shut down and not bother trying to digest anything.
+As Avi does love bread products (and he is now almost 16 years old and is doing a good job at self-regulating what he eats), we have a strict rule that a serving of bread must be sandwiched between two servings of either fresh raw fruit or fresh raw veggies.
+For example, if he has an apple, then a bagel, and then that is then followed by a couple of carrots, he does not tend to have the G.I. issues otherwise associated with flour consumption.

-- Refined sweeteners: when absolutely needed for some deserts, we use high quality raw organic coconut sugar or sometimes minimally processed organic agave — used sparingly — as our preferred choices.
+- Refined sweeteners: When absolutely needed for some deserts, we use high quality raw organic coconut sugar or sometimes minimally processed organic agave — used sparingly — as our preferred choices.
 My family owns a honey farm so we sometimes also use honey.
-Until recently we would also use maple syrup — however in October of 2020 I did a deep dive into the concerns for Lead in maple syrup and specifically learned about the allowable levels of Lead in organic maple syrup and have decided to no longer purchase that for my family.
-You can read more about the concern for Lead in organic maple syrup on this link.
+Until recently, we would also use maple syrup — however, in October of 2020 I did a deep dive into the concerns for Lead in maple syrup and specifically learned about the allowable levels of Lead in organic maple syrup and have decided to no longer purchase that for my family.
+You can read more about the concern for Lead in organic maple syrup at this link.